Solomon Ortiz: Elections

 When the 27th District was created in 1982, Ortiz ran for the seat on a platform of jobs incentives and attention to education.
 He won the Democratic primary run-off election with 52% of the vote, defeating Republican State Representative Joe Salem.
 In the general election, he won with 64% of the vote.
+From 1986 to 1996, Ortiz would run without any competitive opposition in the Democratic primary, 10 years after his first election.

-He won re-election 13 times, dipping below 60% of the vote only four times before 2010.
+Ortiz won re-election 13 times, dipping below 60% of the vote only four times before 2010.
 His lowest winning percentage was in 1992, when he defeated Republican Jay Kimbrough 55%-43%.